If you are

 years, gout was considered the “disease of kings".

-People who have gout are unable to excrete uric acid due to a deficiency in a
+excrete uric acid resulting from a deficiency in a digestive enzyme called

 When high concentrations of uric acid build up in the body, over time, it